jst-qaml/framework-modeling-tool/README.md

 ## Pattern Application

 > [!IMPORTANT]
-> This feature requires Astah* System Safety with object constraint language (OCL) to work.
-Please contact Astah representative for availability.
+> This feature requires Astah* System Safety with object constraint language (OCL) support to work.
+Please contact the Astah* representative for availability of the availability of the product.

 ### Install
 First of all, you need to install the plugin into astah* System Safety.
 Please visit the [plugin download page](/target/astah_pattern_application-1.0-SNAPSHOT.jar) and download it.
 Then, you can install it.
 The plugin can be installed in one of the following ways: